 John Calvin was the primary theoretician of Puritanism.
 He put a new emphasis on the very old doctrine of predestination that goes all the way back in Christianity to St. Augustine.

-In this theology the unknowable, transcendent deity had decreed long before that a tiny minority – the elect – were already saved.
-Thevast majority would never rise above their sinful nature.
+In a theology that only the rich could wholeheartedly approve of, the unknowable, transcendent deity had decreed long before that a tiny minority – the elect – were already saved.
+The vast majority would never rise above their sinful nature.
 One was either in a state of grace or not.
-“Therefore,” wrote Martin Luther, “We… deny free will altogether.”
-America’s foundation myth has enshrined these Pilgrims and Puritans as the first to settle the barren wilderness, even though other English settlers had arrived earlier.
+“Therefore,” wrote Martin Luther, “We…deny free will altogether.”
+America’s foundation myth has enshrined these Pilgrims and Puritans as the first to settle the barren wilderness, even though other English settlers had arrived earlier (and Spaniards, of course, had arrived far earlier than they had).
 These people put a fundamental – and fundamentalist – stamp on American consciousness: human nature was utterly corrupt, and the only escape was through grace.

 One of their few respites from the weight of original sin was to project their sense of guilt onto others.
 So they effectively defined loss of self-control as the basis for all other sins, and their answer to the perceived disorder in the world was unrelenting discipline.
 Once converted, they turned their critical energies (which, we must always remember, they had formerly directed upon themselves) into converting those who still sinned – and failing in that attempt, to eliminate them.
 Others believed in free will but still emphasized individual responsibility.
 Either way, all worked relentlessly to glorify God, prove one’s state of grace and make a fallen world more holy.